A surgery approach to abelian quotients of the level 2 congruence group and the Torelli group: Surgery diagrams and ribbon graphs

 \section{Surgery diagrams and ribbon graphs}

-In this section we describe an algorithm which finds a surgery diagram for $M_{\varphi}, [\varphi] \in \Mod_{g,1}$ which works whenever we have $[\varphi]$ written as a product of Dehn twists.
-We do this by defining ribbon graphs of Heegaard splittings and giving a procedure which allows us to go from a ribbon graph to a surgery diagram of $M_{\varphi}$.
+In this section, we construct surgery diagrams of Heegaard splittings and mapping tori.
+We think of representatives of elements in $\Mod_{g,1}$ as orientation--preserving diffeomorphisms of $\Sigma_g$ fixing an embedded disk $D$ pointwise, so the $3$--manifolds we consider are closed.
+We define ribbon graphs of Heegaard splittings, and give a procedure for obtaining a surgery diagram of a mapping torus from this ribbon graph.
+The discussion on Heegaard splittings requires only $3$--manifold topology, while the procedure for obtaining mapping tori uses $4$--dimensional handlebodies, and dotted circle notation.
 For more information about the $3$-manifold constructions used here see \autocite[Appendix]{kmtorusbundle}, \autocite[Section 4]{ReshTur2} and \autocite[Section 2.2]{wright}.
-The terminology in the next paragraph is consistent with that used in \autocite{gompfstipsicz}.
+The terminology in the next paragraph is consistent with \autocite{gompfstipsicz}.

-From now on an $n$-dimensional $k$-handle attached to a smooth manifold $M$ will be a copy of $D^k \times D^{n-k}$ attached to $\partial M$ via an embedding $(\partial D^k) \times D^{n-k} \rightarrow \partial M$.
-For a handlebody decomposition of a smooth $4$-manifold $M$ we can assume that there is one $0$-handle and any $4$-dimensional $1$-handles attached to the boundary $S^3$ of this $0$-handle can be pictured as two copies of $D^3$ identified to each other via a reflection.
+An \textit{$n$-dimensional $k$-handle} attached to a smooth manifold $M$ will be a copy of $D^k \times D^{n-k}$ attached to $\partial M$ via an embedding $(\partial D^k) \times D^{n-k} \rightarrow \partial M$.
+For a handlebody decomposition of a smooth $4$-manifold $M$, we assume there is one $0$-handle, and that any $4$-dimensional $1$-handles are attached to the boundary ($S^3$) of this $0$-handle; these $1$-handles can be pictured as two copies of $D^3$ in $S^3$ identified to each other via a reflection.
 Any $4$-dimensional $2$-handles $D^2 \times D^2$ attached to the manifold can be specified by drawing the attaching circle $(\partial D^2) \times \{0\}$ along with a framing of the normal bundle for this attaching circle in $\partial M$.
-There is a bijective correspondence between these framings and the integers which will be explained below.
-From now on we will call such a diagram a Kirby diagram for $M$.
+There is a bijection between these framings and the integers, explained below.
+Call a collection of framed links in $S^3$ with embedded pairs of $D^3$ in $S^3$ a \textit{Kirby diagram} of $M$.